-September 16-21, 2008, we reprised our week-long program of events and discussions about United Methodism.
-Discussions included a discussion on Methodist history, a discussion on the reconciling movement in the church, and other learning opportunities.
+September 15-20, 2009, we reprised our week-long program of events and discussions about United Methodism.
+Discussions included a discussion on Methodist history, and other learning opportunities.

 1. Feed the Quad

-We sponsored our annual free picnic and cookout for the AU Campus on September 16, 2008.
+We sponsored our annual free picnic and cookout for the AU Campus on September 15, 2009.
 Approximately 300 people are served at these events, receiving AU UMC cups with worship times and our web address.
-For the fourth year in a row, it took place during Methodist Heritage Week.
+For the fifth year in a row, it took place during Methodist Heritage Week.

 2. Demonstration of Wesley’s Preaching

-Our chaplain dressed up as John Wesley and delivered the sermon “The Catholic Spirit”.
+Once again, I dressed up as John Wesley and delivered the sermon “The One Thing Needful”.
 A discussion followed.
-(8)
+(7)

 D. Club Fair and Tabling